Bag of DAGs: Inferring Directional Dependence in Spatiotemporal Processes: Applications on Simulated Data

 We conduct simulation studies to evaluate performance of G-BAGs in prediction and learning DAGs.
-We consider a scenario in which a G-BAG model is correctly specified, and one in which a fitted G-BAG model is misspecified relative to the data generating model.
-In both scenarios, our spatiotemporal domain is $\mc{D}=[0,1]^3$ with locations $\vt{t}=(t_1,t_2,t_3)\in\mc{D}$.
-For G-BAG models, we assume that a latent process $w(\vt{t})$ follows $\text{G-BAG}(0, \tilde{\vt{C}}(\cdot,\cdot|\bm{\theta}))$ \textit{a priori} with the base covariance function in equation \eqref{Gneitingcov} with $\bm{\theta}=(a,c,\kappa,\sigma^2)$.
+Our spatiotemporal domain is $\mc{D}=[0,1]^3$ with locations $\vt{t}=(t_1,t_2,t_3)\in\mc{D}$.
+We consider situations in which our G-BAG model is correctly specified or misspecified.
+For G-BAG models, we use the base covariance function in equation \eqref{Gneitingcov}.

-We compare our G-BAG approach to Q-MGP having the same domain partitions and SPDE approaches with a stationary (referred to as SPDE-stationary; \citealt{lindgren_explicit_2011}) or a nonstationary (SPDE-nonstationary; \citealt{lindgren_bayesian_2015}) separable spatiotemporal covariance function.
-The SPDE models are approximated via integrated nested Laplace approximations (INLA).
-The R-INLA software package \citep{rue_approximate_2009} in \textsf{R} is used to implement SPDE models, whose basic interface only supports separable spatiotemporal models.
-Hence, an autoregressive model of order 1 (AR(1)) is assumed for temporal correlations, while nonstationarity is imposed in spatially varying spatial range such that $\rho(\vt{t}) \propto \exp(\psi_1 + \psi_2t_1 + \psi_3t_2 + \psi_4(t_1-1)(t_2-1))$.
-The reference sets for G-BAG and MGP models are the observed locations which are 80\% of the simulated locations.
-Twenty percent of data are held-out for validation.
-The number of threads is set at 10; different methods benefit from multiple threads by different degrees.